tlswg/tls13-spec/draft-ietf-tls-tls13.md

 the risk of downgrade attack, as this retry exchange is unauthenticated.

-After sending the new ClientHello and receiving a new ServerHello, the client MUST verify that the same ProtocolVersion, CipherSuite, and NamedGroup specified in the server's HelloRetryRequest are selected in the server's new ServerHello/ServerKeyShare.
+After sending the new ClientHello and receiving a new ServerHello, the client MUST verify that the same server_version, cipher_suite, and selected_group specified in the server's HelloRetryRequest are selected in the server's new ServerHello/ServerKeyShare.
 If any of these values differ, the client MUST abort the connection with a fatal "handshake_failure" alert.